Designing for Problems, Not Pages: Login.gov Support

 "I feel like I’m on the right page because I see that this is my question."

-Problem-focused, natural language article titles (e.g., "I'm having trouble with face or touch unlock") improved solution-finding success compared to technical terms ("Authentication methods").
+Problem-focused, natural language article titles (e.g., "I'm having trouble with face or touch unlock") improved solution-finding success compared to technical terms ("Authentication method issues").

-Prototype B, which framed article titles from the user's perspective, helped 5 out of 6 participants identify relevant help content more quickly.
+Prototype B, which framed article titles from the user's perspective, helped 5 out of 6 participants identify relevant help content faster and more accurately.

 Finding #2: Accordion layouts improved scannability